wkasdorp/forest-2-domains/README.md

 and DC3 (child) at the same time.
 After much testing I discovered that this would _sometimes_ go wrong because DC3 would take DC2 as a DNS source when it was not ready.
 So I reordered the dependencies to first promote DC1 (root), then DC3 (child), and only then add secondary DCs to both domains.
-These subtle things matter.

 #### Subtemplates
 I spent a lot of time factoring this solution to avoid redundancy, although I did not fully succeed in this.
 For repeatable jobs I use subtemplates.
 Creating a new VM is a nice example.

-In the octobe 2017 update I greatly simplified the use of subtemplates.
+In the October 2017 update I greatly simplified the use of subtemplates.
 Using the ARM "condition()" function it's now possible to make deployments optional based on input parameters.
 Using this, it is no longer needed to use two subtemplates for every